RE-ACQUISITION/RETENTION OF FILIPINO CITIZENSHIP (RÜCKERWERB DER STAATSBÜRGERSCHAFT)

 - Proof of acquisition of foreign citizenship (Einbürgerungsurkunde) from the Landkreis Emsland.
 This document must have an English translation by a licensed translator (vereidigter Übersetzer) and certified by the State Judicial President (Landgericht) where the translator is registered.

-- As a final procedure, the applicant shall be required to personally take his Oath of Allegiance before an authorized official of the Philippine Consulate General.
+The Consulate General will inform the applicant of the schedule for the latter to personally take his or her Oath of Allegiance before an authorized official of the Philippine Consulate General.

 The Philippine Consulate General will issue an Order of Approval and Identification Certificate (IC) to applicants who have taken the Oath of Allegiance and whose papers have been forwarded to the Bureau of Immigration in the Philippines.

 Re-acquired Philippine citizenship under Republic Act 9225 may be revoked by the competent Philippine authorities upon a substantive finding of fraud, misrepresentation or concealment on the part of the applicant.

 RENUNCIATION OF FILIPINO CITIZENSHIP (ENTLASSUNG AUS DER PHILIPPINISCHEN STAATSBÜRGERSCHAFT)

 - Form No. 1 – For Adults (18 and above) with Einbürgerungzusicherung